 Desirable Criteria: GCSE B grades or higher in English is compulsory.
-GCSE B in Maths and a Science is also desirable.
+GCSE B in Maths and Biology is also desirable.
 This course combines elements of all of the mentioned subjects.

 All units are externally examined, there is no coursework element.